IntelLabs/nlp-architect/doc/source/service.rst

 NLP Architect server - developers guide
 =======================================
-This section is for developers who wish to add a new service to NLP-Architect server.
+This section is for developers who wish to add a new service to NLP Architect server.

 Adding a new service to the server
 ----------------------------------